wxpzmy/PyCourse/README.md

    * Further database support will be added later.
    * pip install -r requirements.txt
    * setup yaml configuration file in conf directory.
-   * If any confusion, see the site-template.yaml as example
+   * If any confusion, see the site-template.yaml as example.
    * Modify logging.yaml if your want.
    * Run with: ./pycourse
    * --help or -h with further help for argument.